Maratus volans: Distribution

 M. volans is confined to specific parts of Australia (Queensland, New South Wales, Australian Capital Territory, Western Australia and Tasmania).
 They have a very wide distribution and occupy many different types of environments, unlike other species of Maratus that occupy only a niche habitat, like the M. Sarahae.

 Habitat

 The majority of Peacock spiders are ground dwelling and found on leaf litter or dry twigs.
 The females are thought to mimic leaf scars on the dry twigs; however, they can be found in a wide variety of habitats such as sand dunes to grasslands.

 Physiology

 Eyesight

-Peacock spiders each have eight eyes that are equipped with a telephoto lens, tiered retina, and UV-sensitive photoreceptor.
+Peacock spiders each have eight eyes that are equipped with a telephoto lens, tiered retina, and ultraviolet-sensitive photoreceptor.
 They have reached the physical limit of optical resolution given their size.
-This special visual system allows them to see the full visible spectrum as well as in the UV-range.
+This special visual system allows them to see the full visible spectrum as well as in the ultraviolet-range.
 They have a set of primary eyes that provide acute vision and secondary eyes that aid them to detect motion.
 Their superb eyesight is useful in pursuing prey.